sveltejs/kit/documentation/docs/05-load.md

 #### setHeaders

 If you need to set headers for the response, you can do so using the `setHeaders` method.
-This is useful if you want to cache the response:
+This is useful if you want the page to be cached, for example:

 ```js
 /// file: src/routes/blog/+page.js